JerryKongzzZ/IntersetingCoding/README.md

 Hello, everyone!
 This is JerryKong.
-PolyU 22 Fall COMP UG student
+I'm a PolyU 22 Fall COMP UG student.
 Weclome to my world!